ed-syspertec/Virtel/docs/manuals/virtel/Virtel457AP/audit_operations_ and_performance.rst

 The last column contains the PCNE call user data (if present), otherwise it contains the default entry point name for X25 calls specified by the DEFENTR parameter in the VIRTCT.
 For GATE calls this column is blank.

+.. raw:: latex

+    \newpage

 VIRTEL logger
 -------------

-The VIRTEL log can also be written to the system logger when LOG=LOGGER is specified in the TCT.
+The CONSOLE log can also be written to the system logger when LOG=LOGGER is specified in the TCT.
 VIR0002B is a batch program that can be run to extract the VIRTEL records from the System Logger.

 The figure below shows an example of JCL to extract and format the VIRTEL LOG entries recorded in the System Logger: